Your browser is no longer supported. Please upgrade your browser to improve your experience.

 • Simon Fann, Manager of Truro Foodbank

 During Challenge Poverty Week, we are also encouraging all elected Members to get out and visit food banks and organisations working to support communities.
-Our team is here to support with arranging this.
-Email Justin.

 Please find below the banner you can print out during Challenge Poverty Month (October) and show your support to the campaign. #RealLivingWageCornwall #ChallengePovertyWeek #EndHungerCornwall